reactjs/react.dev/beta/src/content/reference/react/useMemo.md

 Object.is(temp1[2], temp2[2]); // ... and so on for every dependency ...
 ```

-When you find which dependency is breaking memoization, either find a way to remove it, or [memoize it as well.](#memoizing-a-dependency-of-another-hook)
+When you find which dependency breaks memoization, either find a way to remove it, or [memoize it as well.](#memoizing-a-dependency-of-another-hook)

 ---